srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     On the **Device twin** blade, there is an editor with the full JSON for the device twin.
 This enables you to view and/or edit the device twin state directly within the Azure portal.

 1. Locate the `properties.desired` node within the Device Twin JSON.

-Update the `telemetryDelay` property to have the value of `"2"`.
-Once saved, this will update the `telemetryDelay` of the simulated device to send sensor telemetry every **2 seconds**.
+1. Update the `telemetryDelay` property to have the value of `"2"`.

+    This will update the `telemetryDelay` of the simulated device to send sensor telemetry every **2 seconds**.

     The resulting JSON for this section of the device twin desired properties will look similar to the following: